 Vs the feel of Leesa

 People will probably want to ask which feel is better.
 I can’t say because it really depends on personal preference.
 Figure out which feel you would like better and make a decision from there.

 For a Queen, the Brooklyn Bedding is $750, but people can typically also get an additional 5% off.

-The Leesa Queen is $890, but people can almost always get $75-80 off, so the price difference between these two is smaller than it may seem at first.
+The Leesa Queen is $890, but people can almost always get a good discount, so the price difference between these two is smaller than it may seem at first.